 ERA supports records management functions, allowing an automatic link between the disposition authority, the request to transfer records covered by that authority, and the actual records being transferred.
 These automatic links mean that information from the records schedule prepopulates a transfer request that is authorized by the schedule, and electronic records come into the archive with a rich set of automatically associated provenance metadata.

 The component for Presidential records supports review functionality for restrictions and redaction of restricted content, allowing the Archives to release electronic Presidential records to the public when they become eligible for public request through the Freedom of Information Act (FOIA).

 - It provides vastly improved support for preservation of electronic records.

-To support long term preservation of records and information about them, ERA incorporates a flexible, adaptable, standards-based XML metadata catalog, which includes PREMIS elements for preservation metadata.
-ERA incorporates a Transformation Framework that will provide flexible support for format migrations as needed.
-The Archives’ current policy is to maintain the records in the format in which they were transferred in addition to any transformed version.
+To support long term preservation of records and information about them, ERA incorporates a standardsbased XML metadata catalog with PREMIS elements for preservation metadata.
+The Archives’ current policy is to maintain the records in the format in which they were transferred, in addition to new versions created from format transformation actions.

 Capabilities not included in ERA at this time:

 - ERA does not currently provide fully automated tools for moving electronic records into OPA, limiting the amount of records available in OPA.

 The Catalog is not integrated with the archival repository of ERA.
 Publicly accessible records, free of any access restrictions are loaded into The Catalog through other processes at NARA.
 Adaptations to ERA are planned to complete this integration, making the public accessibility of electronic records more timely.